xSurden/simply-web/README.md

  - Install a module from repo: sw install <package>

 # Repository Information
-The default repository is located at https://repo.surden.me/packages/, you can change the default repo to a community one or other ones by changing this via the database table: server_configs or you can update this manually via CLI: sw change-repo <repo-link e.g. https://repo.somedomain.com/packages/>
+The default repository is located at https://repo.surden.me/packages/, you can change the default repo to a community one or other ones by changing this via the database table: server_configs or you can update this quickly via CLI: sw change-repo <repo-link e.g. https://repo.somedomain.com/packages/>

 # Our framework's goal
  - Lightweight